inventordave/aplib/README.md

 aplibc %1 %2

 Where the operands are signed arbitrary-precision Integers.
-A .bat file is available, just do 'a' instead of 'aplib' as the invocation.
+A .bat file is available, just do 'a' instead of 'aplibc' as the invocation.

 3 functions: